MoscaDotTo/Winapp2/Assembler/EntryBuilder/readme.md

 ### What is this?

+This folder contains the source files for all of the base entries in winapp2.ini.
+Every entry that isn't a generated browser or UWP entry lives in one of these 27 alphabetically-split files.
+This is where contributions to base entries are made; see the [contributor guidelines](https://github.com/MoscaDotTo/Winapp2/blob/master/CONTRIBUTING.md).

-This folder contains the alphabetically-split source files used by winapp2ool's [EntryBuilder](https://github.com/MoscaDotTo/Winapp2/blob/master/winapp2ool/modules/entrybuilder/readme.md) module to generate winapp2.ini entries from a shorthand DSL.
-During the build, all 27 files are combined in-memory, the shorthand is expanded into standard winapp2.ini syntax, and the output (`entrybuilder.ini`) is merged into the base Winapp2.ini alongside the other generated content.
+During the build, winapp2ool's [EntryBuilder](https://github.com/MoscaDotTo/Winapp2/blob/master/winapp2ool/modules/entrybuilder/readme.md) module combines all 27 files in-memory, expands any shorthand into standard winapp2.ini syntax, normalizes the result, and writes it back out as the per-letter artifacts in [`Assembler/Entries/`](https://github.com/MoscaDotTo/Winapp2/tree/master/Assembler/Entries), which are then merged into the base Winapp2.ini alongside the other generated content.
+Comments written here survive permanently in the sources but are stripped from the generated artifacts.

+**You do not need to learn the shorthand to contribute.** Standard winapp2.ini syntax is valid here as-is and passes through generation unchanged.

 ### Why a shorthand?